 2. Know Your Worth

 Failures shouldn’t be your excuse to feel bad about life or yourself.
-You don’t have to be a critic of yourself all the time, and instead, give yourself the same love and respect you give out to others.
+You don’t have to be a critic of yourself all the time; instead, give yourself the same love and respect you give others.
 So, be kind to yourself and let the emotional wounds heal.
-Indulge in your favorite pastimes, projects, and sports and find a reason to be a self-motivator for life.
+Indulge in your favorite pastimes, projects, and sports, and find a reason to self-motivate for life.

 3. Be Realistic